 Prep the exterior for painting.
 Outside, you'll want to trim bushes, trees, and shrubs that are near the house so the painter will have easy access to your home's siding.
 Then, scrape any loose or peeling paint, sand rough spots on wood siding, caulk any cracks or gaps, and clean the surface thoroughly to remove any dirt, mildew, or mold.

 Test different paint swatches.
-The last thing you want to do is paint a whole room and then decide you despise the color (yes, it happens!).
-Try out different paint colors on the surface before choosing the paint that you want.
+The last thing you want to do is paint a whole room and then decide you hate the color (yes, it happens).
+Try different paint colors on the surface before choosing the paint you want.
 Buying sample sizes will help you save money.
-The caveat: paint color samples are not real paint, so if you try to finish or touch up a project with samples, the paint will fade.
+The caveat: Paint color samples aren't real paint, so if you try to finish or touch up a project with samples, the paint will fade.

 Do the cleanup.
 When the painting is done, send the painter home and do the cleanup work yourself.
 This will include rolling up drop cloths and collecting scrapings; removing painter's tape (use a hair dryer on low heat to soften the adhesive); cleaning paint brushes, rollers, and other tools; replacing electric switch plates, outlet covers, and light fixtures; and sealing any leftover paint cans and storing them in a dry, temperature-controlled location.

 Find a Competitive, Skilled Painter

 Of course, the painter you hire will be handling the lion's share of the workload.
 Take these steps to find a reliable painter — someone you can trust to do a great job for a fair price.

 Get quotes from at least three painters.
-To answer the ultimate question, how much does it cost to paint a house, you'll want to obtain several bids before deciding who gets your business.
-Have the painters come to view your property in person before they write you a formal bid.
+To answer the ultimate question, how much does it cost to paint a house, you'll want to start by obtaining several bids.
+Have the painters view your property in person before they write you a formal bid.
 This way, you won't have any surprises when the painters show up to perform the work.